-The technical proposal should respond to Annex A: Report Requirements by describing the following:
+The technical proposal should be drafted in English and should respond to Annex A: Report Requirements by describing the following:

 - a) CV(s) for the consultant or each member of the consulting team, demonstrating relevant expertise and ability to deliver the project. - b) A proposed methodology for carrying out the work, as described in Appendix A. - c) An estimated timetable for implementation.